Fashion Photography BA Honours

 We use a range of teaching and learning methods to support the development of an imaginative and industry-ready approach to fashion photography.
 Learning takes place through a combination of lectures, seminars, workshops and practical sessions, alongside independent study.
 Throughout the course you will engage with photographic practice, fashion communication, and industry-focused projects, building the creative, technical, and contextual skills needed to progress through each level of study.

-You will also have the option to undertake a year-long paid internship or placement between Years 2 and 3, providing valuable professional experience, industry insight, and the confidence to navigate the competitive fashion and creative industries..
+You will also have the option to undertake a year-long paid internship or placement between Years 2 and 3, providing valuable professional experience, industry insight, and the confidence to navigate the competitive fashion and creative industries.

-We aim to offer a wide range of option modules.
-However, availability may be affected by timetabling, staff availability, or student demand, so preferred choices cannot always be guaranteed.
+We aim to offer a wide range of option modules and electives, but we cannot always guarantee your preferred choices as availability can be affected by timetabling constraints, staff availability or student demand.

 You will build a strong foundation in photographic techniques, visual communication and critical understanding, while also being introduced to the core principles of the fashion industries.
 Through practical workshops, styling and creative direction projects, and an introduction to fashion contexts and digital skills, you’ll develop the essential technical and conceptual grounding needed for more advanced creative work in later years.

-Core modules:
+Core modules

-Option modules:
+Option modules

 You’ll refine your photographic practice while expanding into fashion communication, content creation and campaign development.
 You’ll experiment with new technologies, work on industry-focused briefs and begin shaping a more defined creative identity, supported by opportunities for collaboration and professional experience.

-Core modules:
+Core modules

-Option modules:
+Option modules

 Between Years 2 and 3, you may undertake an optional year-long placement.
-If you take advantage of this option, you'll undertake an additional year-long Industry Placement Year module running parallel to your work placement, and your final degree award will be BA (Hons) Photography / BA Honours – Fashion Photography with Professional Experience.
+If you take advantage of this option, you'll undertake an additional year-long Industry Placement Year module running parallel to your work placement, and your final degree award will be BA Honours – Fashion Photography with Professional Experience.
 Alternatively, you may choose an optional year of Study Abroad for the award of BA (Hons) Photography / BA (Hons) Fashion Photography with International Experience on successful completion of the course.

 Find out more about the costs involved in taking a study abroad or placement year.